 It is also important to understand that when it comes to influencers, you should try many different types.
 Don’t limit yourself to journalists or bloggers.
 You can even try to get coverage from investors, social media influencers, and even founders of other companies.
 To find the appropriate ones, you need to define the goal of your product or service and then define your target audience.
 Once you figure out all those things, you are all set.

 Creating a media list is easy; it is the follow-through that can be complicated.
 You need to make a solid first impression so that you can get continuous coverage.
 The more effort you put into creating a media list and sparking a solid conversation will have a great payoff.

 STEP 4: Identify the most relevant journalists

-The media coverage that you are trying to get should and need to be relevant to your business.
-Which is why it is important that you research where and how you want to win your earned media.
+The media coverage that you are trying to get needs to be relevant to your business.
+This is why it is important that you research where and how you want to win your earned media.

 - Make a list of all the publications that you read and that you are aware is related to your industry.

 - Use tools to find publications that your competition has put up and have gained media coverage in

 - Select a few keywords that are related to your business or industry

 STEP 5: Write the perfect email pitch and track them

 It is important to write the perfect email to the media outlets that you are interested in.
 You need to think of the angle that you want use to present your company and the context that you want to put your company or brand in.